-All auditor's remuneration costs incurred in relation to the Consolidated Entity are borne by MPF.
-A summary of fees incurred by MPF on behalf of the Consolidated Entity is provided below.
+During the current year, auditor remuneration costs in relation to the Consolidated Entity were borne by the Consolidated Entity.
+During the prior year, auditor remuneration costs in relation to the Consolidated Entity were borne by BAO.
+A summary of fees is provided below.
 Fees paid to the auditors of the Fund and Consolidated Entity in relation to compliance plan audits are borne by the Responsible Entity.

-Consolidated
+Consoli idated

+2012 2011

-2010 \$ 2009 \$
+\$ \$

-Ŷ Ψ

 Auditors of the Fund:

-Audit and review of the financial report 30,000 68,800
+Audit and review of the financial report 31,830 30,090

-Non-audit services - 5,200

-Total auditor's remuneration 30,000 74,000
+Total auditor's remuneration 31,830 30,090